Further education and training are often an important part of the transition to adulthood.

 2- year/4-year College Degree

-Many students start additional education and training by attending a community college to get their Associate’s Degree, a general two-year program:
+Many students start additional education and training by attending a community college.
+At a community college, students can earn an Associate’s Degree after completing a general two-year program:

 • Earn an Associate of Arts degree (AA) or Associate of Science degree (AS)